greglan/greglan.github.io/pages/system/architectures/instruction-level-parallelism.md

 ## Dependencies
 ### Data dependencies
-* RAW (read after write) dependency: also called flow-dependencies, arise because of the structure of the algorithm
+* RAW (read after write) dependency: also called flow-dependencies, arise because of the structure of the algorithm (true dependencies)

   Example where the second instruction is RAW dependent (*load-use dependency* e.g shared operand) on the first: